brunobord/the-black-hack/english/the-black-hack.md

 (text based on the Black Hack v1.2 - 2016-04-03)

-￼￼An ‘OSR’ First Edition Hack
+An ‘OSR’ First Edition Hack
 developed by
 DAVID BLACK